 Scottish Parliament Update

-SASW's Communications and Policy Officer Emily Galloway provides a brief overview of what happened last week in Parliament ...
+SASW's Communications and Policy Officer, Emily Galloway, outlines what happened last week in parliament ...

 The Budget (Scotland) Bill passed on 9th March.
 The bill sets out the Government’s plans for the financial year 2021-22 – more here.

 The Hate Crime and Public Order (Scotland) Bill passed on 11 March 2021.
 This bill proposes to update existing hate crime laws and expand these to include certain groups.
 It also looks to pull all existing hate crime laws into one bill.